Barnes Foundation Internship Descriptions

 - Work with the Museum System (TMS), the Barnes’s collections management system.

-- Help plan and implement intergenerational outreach programs, including summer art camps, family workshops, and special initiatives.
+- Help plan and implement intergenerational programs, including summer art camps, family workshops, and special initiatives.

 - Support special initiatives through research, evaluation, and documentation.

-The eight- or ten-week summer internship is designed for students interested in pursuing a graduate degree in art conservation or a related field.
-Duties depend on the applicant’s experience and skill.
+The undergraduate internship is designed for students interested in pursuing a graduate degree in art conservation or a related field.
+The internship will focus on preventive conservation and collections management with an introduction to the examination of objects.
+Treatment projects will be dependent upon the applicant's prior experience.
 Applicants must have completed an introductory course in general chemistry.

-Twelve-month research projects or eight-week summer internships for graduate students enrolled in an art conservation program or recent postgraduates with a degree in art conservation.
+12-month, short-term, or summer internships for graduate students enrolled in an art conservation program or recent postgraduates with a degree in art conservation.

-The Development Department is the primary fund-raising team for the Foundation.
+The Development department is the primary fundraising team at the Barnes.
 It comprises Annual Giving, Institutional Giving, Major Gifts, and Development Services.

 - Research prospective funders online and using in-house documents.